RePlan: Reasoning-guided Region Planning for Complex Instruction-based Image Editing: Data Construction and Benchmark

-\minisection{Benchmark Statistics} With careful filtering and manual verification, our IV-Edit benchmark comprises around 800 instruction–image pairs.
-On average, the instructions contain 21 words, and 182 examples involve edits across multiple target regions.
-The distribution of referring expressions and editing task categories is summarized in Figure~\ref{fig:referring} and Figure~\ref{fig:task}, while Figure~\ref{fig:benchmark} illustrates representative cases of IV-Edit.
-Additional dataset statistics are provided in Appendix~\ref{app:static}.
+With careful filtering and manual verification, IV-Edit comprises around 800 high-quality instruction--image pairs collected from multiple public data sources (see \appref{app:data}), covering heterogeneous visual domains and editing effects.
+This scale enables comprehensive evaluation at manageable cost.
+On average, instructions contain 21 words, and 182 examples involve edits over multiple target regions, increasing diversity via multi-target grounding.
+The distributions of referring types and task types are summarized in \cref{fig:referring} and \cref{fig:task}, while \cref{fig:benchmark} shows representative cases.
+Additional statistics are provided in \appref{app:static}.